Pemulwuy, New South Wales: Geography

 Philip Gidley King mentions that the landscape of Prospect is "a very pleasant tract of country, which, from the distance the trees grew from each other, and the gentle hills and dales, and rising slopes covered with grass, appeared like a vast park.
 The soil from Rose Hill to Prospect-Hill is nearly alike, being a loam and clay."
 The tree cover was mainly the eucalypts, grey box and forest red gum.
 Spotted gum (Corymbia maculata) is also known to have occurred in the Prospect area.

 Prospect Hill, which lies in the suburb, is Sydney's largest body of igneous rock and rises to a height of 117 metres above sea level.
 The Early Jurassic activity resulted in the shaping of the Prospect dolerite intrusion, which unequivocally points that the hill had a volcanic origin.
 The eroded residue of the volcanic core forms Prospect Hill, which was battered down over millions of years to a small bulge, which is a laccolith, in the generally flat lands of western Sydney.
+Greystanes Creek, which is part of the Parramatta River catchment, flows into the suburb and Pemulwuy Lake is one of its main sources.

 The eastern portion consists in the most part of high density town-house like development, while the western area consists of very large warehouse and distribution facilities.
-The southern zone of the suburb is promoted by property developers Lend Lease Group as "Nelson's Ridge" named after Nelson Simmons Lawson, son of William Lawson, the owner of the Grey Stanes Estate.
+The southern zone of the suburb is promoted by property developers Lendlease as "Nelson's Ridge" named after Nelson Simmons Lawson, son of William Lawson, the owner of the Grey Stanes Estate.
 The northern zone of the suburb is promoted by Stockland as "Lakewood".

 Street names in the suburb include Watkin Tench Parade, named after Captain Watkin Tench, who was the first European to record an ascent of Prospect Hill in 1789.

 Climate

+The area features a humid subtropical climate (Köppen climate classification: Cfa) with warm to hot summers and mild to cool winters with sporadic rainfall throughout the year.
+It is usually a few degrees warmer than Sydney CBD on summer days and a few degrees cooler on winter nights.
+There could be a temperature differential of 5–10 C-change in summer due to sea breezes in the coast that do not generally penetrate inland.
+The suburb receives less annual rain than Sydney CBD by about 300 mm.
+Late winter and early spring receive the least rainfall, whilst late summer and autumn receive more rain.